sjmcpherson/Front-End-Developer-Learnings/JavaScript.md

 - array.reduce()

 <h4>Undefined</h4>
-- The value of a variable which has been initialized but not assigned a type
+- Undefined is the value of a variable which has been initialized but not assigned a type. i.e. var a; 'typeof a' will equal undefined.

 <h4>Functions</h4>
 - The Arguments Object - is a system object resembling an array for accessing the variables past to an function.
 I.e